Talking Horns

-Talking Horns is an album by the American jazz trumpeter Malachi Thompson recorded and released by the Delmark label in 2001.
+Talking Horns is an album by the American jazz trumpeter Malachi Thompson, released by the Delmark label in 2001.

 Reception

-Allmusic reviewer Alex Henderson stated "the improvisers favor an inside/outside approach and divide their time between hard swinging post-bop and more abstract, AACM-minded avant-garde jazz. ...
+AllMusic reviewer Alex Henderson stated that "the improvisers favor an inside/outside approach and divide their time between hard swinging post-bop and more abstract, AACM-minded avant-garde jazz. ...
 Thompson, true to form, insists on keeping his options open -- the trumpeter sees no reason why he cannot be influenced by Freddie Hubbard one minute and Lester Bowie the next.
 As a result, Talking Horns is unpredictable -- you never know from one track to the next if the sextet will go in a straight-ahead post-bop direction or an AACM-influenced avant-garde direction.
 But whatever direction the sextet chooses, this album is consistently strong and serves as a fine example of Midwestern acoustic jazz".

-In JazzTimes Aaron Steinberg wrote "Talking Horns isn’t really a recording of manifesto-fueled excitement or much of a departure for the trumpeter, however.
+In JazzTimes Aaron Steinberg wrote, "Talking Horns isn’t really a recording of manifesto-fueled excitement or much of a departure for the trumpeter, however.
 Thompson’s outfit reinvestigates familiar territory-robust hard-bop edged with squeally outbursts-with moderation and restraint.
 On the mostly vamp or groove-based tunes, the rhythm section ticks off measures without any real sense of urgency.
 Even free-blown passages come across as a little tame.
 Thompson himself plays with a big, brassy sound but turns in able if not particularly memorable solos".

-All About Jazz said "On his latest Delmark release, trumpeter Malachi Thompson has as a not-so-ulterior motive illustrating that jazz, in its free manifestation, continues as a vibrant creative medium.
+All About Jazz said, "On his latest Delmark release, trumpeter Malachi Thompson has as a not-so-ulterior motive illustrating that jazz, in its free manifestation, continues as a vibrant creative medium.
 He and World Saxophone Quartet alumni, Oliver Lake and Hamiet Bluiett, acquit themselves famously in this endeavor and offer a tasty plate of avant-garde music ...
 Talking Horns captures the essence of jazz that the best albums do: heavy, fat groovin’ that sways the body combined with incisive, intelligent improvisation that excites the mind".
-Mark Corroto was less impressed noting "The good news is trumpeter Malachi Thompson mixes multiple styles and approaches on his latest release.
+Mark Corroto was less impressed, noting, "The good news is trumpeter Malachi Thompson mixes multiple styles and approaches on his latest release.
 But that is also the bad news.
-Thompson packs a wealth of music into his discs. ...
-Thompson’s eclecticism informs us of jazz history, but that also distracts from a singular message ...
+Thompson packs a wealth of music into his discs...
+Thompson’s eclecticism informs us of jazz history, but that also distracts from a singular message...
 His tendency to display multiple directions leaves the whole less than the sum of the musical parts".